Resources - Blog

 Relying on Amazon as your only sales channel and fulfillment partner makes sellers very vulnerable, especially during this already volatile time.
 Having a diversified marketplace strategy can help you avoid pitfalls during unexpected occurrences that are associated with relying exclusively on one selling channel.

 Although Amazon is at the helm of the marketplace ecosystem with regard to both e-commerce share and audience size, there is a significant opportunity on Walmart and eBay for incremental revenue growth.
-Together, these three key marketplaces all make up a holistic e-commerce strategy, so you need to know how to position Amazon at the center and leverage Walmart and eBay as supporting platforms.
+Together, these three key marketplaces all make up a holistic e-commerce strategy.
+Therefore, you need to know how to position Amazon at the center and leverage Walmart and eBay as supporting platforms.

 4. Adjust Your Ad Spend